carmelosammarco/tool4NC/README.md

 This function converts a netCDF file into a shape file (Point features).
 Firstly, it will generate two csv files called file.csv and file_cleaned.csv respectively.
 After that, the file_cleaned.csv (purified by all the NAN values) is used to extract the corresponding shapefile representing a variable’s values which is the third argument of this function.

+### nctogdr ("path_input file", "path_output folder")

+This fuction convert a netCDF file to a GRD file which is required for some computations.

 ### concatnc ("path_input folder")

-This function can concatenate segments of data coming from the same dataset but at different time steps.
-It will generate a file called “concatenated.nc” as result.
+This function is qble to concatenate segments of data coming from the same dataset but at different time steps.
+It will generate a file called concatenated.nc as final result.
 The only argument needed is the folder where the files are located.

 ### splitnc ("path_input file",  "path_output folder", "type", "suffix")